libavg/libavg/sphinxdoc/areanodes.rst

         .. py:method:: setEffect(FXNode)

-            Sets an :py:class:`FXNode` that modifies the way the node looks.
+            Attaches an :py:class:`FXNode` to the node that modifies how it looks.

         .. py:method:: setWarpedVertexCoords(grid)